axelchalon/axelchalon.github.io/0-book-review/_posts/2025-10-20-erotic-mind-jack-morin-summary.md

 	- **In limerence, one is simultaneously over-receptive to the partner's good sides & non-receptive to their bad sides.**
 - <a name="^import-export"></a>**Import vs export.** Attraction is made of both.
 Import (characteristics of the other that we lack or wish for ourselves); export (own characteristics that are appreciated and validated by the other).
 (Dr. Tripp — often seen on a bicycle) (["qu'importe, l'amour s'exporte"](https://www.youtube.com/watch?v=9wflvuzLm2o))
 	- Nurture the qualities you like by bonding with people who have them.
 "Through our attachments we can gradually cultivate within ourselves the very characteristics we find so appealing in our partners."
 (Become rich one partner at a time.)
+	- (e.g. reading fiction books to import what is missing in your life (Katie))
 - **After limerence (NRE), sex life usually flounders.** The merging erases the separateness/individuality that was the base for attraction.
 Love-lust conflict (& love-lust overlap).
 	- Excitation + safety, for arousal.
 "Tantric practitioners believe that ecstasy is most likely to occur when relaxation and high states of excitement are combined."
 "Relaxing into arousal."
 	- **Loss of desire is not a problem but a message.** (× [procrastination is the messenger (Tiny Experiments)]({% link 0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md %}#^procrastination-messenger))